soundpress/RulesOfNYC/docs/c01/index.rst

 (cc) Feed mains.
 The size of feed mains shall not be less than the size of riser and shall be arranged to run as direct as possible from source of water supply to riser.
 Feed mains for stair or other towers without approved stops between floors, when piped on independent riser, shall be of sufficient size to accommodate the total number of sprinklers in such tower.

 (dd) Risers.
 There shall be one or more separate risers in each building and in each section of the building divided by fire walls.
 Risers shall be arranged to provide "Center Central" or "Side Central" supply to feed main.
-Each riser shall be of sufficient size to supply all the heads on said riser in one story, according to the schedule of pipe sizes in § 10-02(r).
+Each riser shall be of sufficient size to supply all the heads on said riser in one story, according to the schedule of pipe sizes in 2 RCNY § 10-02(r).
 If the conditions warrant, special permission will be granted allowing the heads in a fire section of small area to be fed from the risers in another section, provided the total number of heads in such area does not exceed the following number per floor:

    (1) For standard one-half (1/2) inch heads, 48.